|

 Throughput serves to focus on the open-ended potential for revenue

-financial measure of throughput is too close to the physical measure of
+measure of throughput is too close to the physical measure of output, and few

-throughput is the basis of the paradigm, if that were so we would fail to
+the basis of the paradigm, if that were so we would fail to have a

 Theory of Constraints?
 Indirectly